leohpmoreira/Virtual-Banking-System/README.md

 # Virtual-Bank
-Fabio Auchan Kanashiro
+Banking system built using JavaFX for the course Paradigmas de Programação B.

-Leonardo Kauan Hirano Pereira Moreira
+Made by Fabio Auchan Kanashiro and Leonardo Kauan H. P. Moreira.